With the group stage now over, ESPN FC runs the rule over the teams that failed to progress to the quarterfinals of the 2015 Asian Cup.

 But this time is more...

-Here are three points from the Group B match in Canberra:
+Here are three points from the entertaining match in Melbourne:

 With two wins from as many attempts, China have already surpassed pre-tournament expectations leading into the 2015 AFC Asian Cup after first-round exits in the two previous editions.